ethereum-optimism/specs/specs/protocol/stage-1.md

 There may be additional [roles](./configurability.md#admin-roles) in the system, however they MUST not be able to perform any actions which have an impact on either the safety or liveness of the system.
-Any example of such a role is the `SystemConfig` owner (AKA Chain Operator), which can modify fees and other protocol parameters.
+An example of such a role is the `SystemConfig` owner (AKA Chain Operator), which can modify fees and other protocol parameters.
+Constraints MUST be placed on the allowable range of values for these parameters so that they do not result in a loss of liveness or safety.